jongpie/NebulaQueryAndSearch/README.md

 ```
 Query accountQuery = new Query(Schema.Account.SObjectType) // Query the account object
     .addField(Schema.Account.ParentId)                                                 // Include the ParentId field, using SObjectField.
 The current user must have at least read access to the field
-    .addField(Schema.Account.Type, Soql.FieldCategory.UPDATEABLE)                      // Include the Type field if the current user has access to update it
+    .addField(Schema.Account.Type, SOQL.FieldCategory.UPDATEABLE)                      // Include the Type field if the current user has access to update it
-    .addFields(Soql.FieldCategory.CUSTOM)                                              // Include all custom fields - only fields that are accessible to the user are included
+    .addFields(SOQL.FieldCategory.CUSTOM)                                              // Include all custom fields - only fields that are accessible to the user are included
     .addFieldSet(Schema.Account.MyFieldSet)                                            // Include all fields in a field set that are accessible to the user
     .removeField(Schema.Account.My_Custom_Field__c)                                    // remove a custom field
-    .usingScope(Soql.Scope.MINE)                                                       // Set the query scope
+    .usingScope(SOQL.Scope.MINE)                                                       // Set the query scope
-    .filterWhere(Schema.Account.CreatedDate, '=', new Soql.DateLiteral('LAST_WEEK'))   // Filter on the created date, using a date literal
+    .filterWhere(Schema.Account.CreatedDate, '=', new SOQL.DateLiteral('LAST_WEEK'))   // Filter on the created date, using a date literal
     .orderBy(Schema.Account.Type)                                                      // Order by a field API name - sort order/nulls defaults to 'Type ASC NULLS FIRST'
-    .orderBy(Account.Name, Soql.SortOrder.ASCENDING)                                   // Order by, using SObjectField & sort order
+    .orderBy(Account.Name, SOQL.SortOrder.ASCENDING)                                   // Order by, using SObjectField & sort order
-    .orderBy(Account.AnnualRevenue, Soql.SortOrder.DESCENDING, false)                  // Order by, using SObjectField, sort order and nulls sort order
+    .orderBy(Account.AnnualRevenue, SOQL.SortOrder.DESCENDING, false)                  // Order by, using SObjectField, sort order and nulls sort order
     .limitTo(100)                                                                      // Limit the results to 100 records
     .includeLabels()                                                                   // Include labels/translations for any picklist fields or record types.
 These are aliased using the convention 'FieldName__c_Label'
     .includeFormattedValues()                                                          // Include formatted values for any number, date, time, or currency fields